gufranco/tokyo-night-revamped-tmux/docs/DEBUGGING.md

 # Debugging Guide

-This guide helps you debug issues with Tokyo Night Revamped Tmux.
+This guide helps you debug issues with yoru.

 ## 🔍 Quick Diagnosis